e1m3m0/super-disco/README.md

 THEN the text for that event is saved in local storage WHEN I refresh the page
 THEN the saved events persist

+## Work Completed

+- Setup the content structure on the HTML using the Bootstrap CSS Framework.
+- Provided the class information to ensure content is displayed properly in page.
+- Wrote the code to update the description 'div' on click.
+- Set an eventListener to use the save button to save information on each tag to localStorage.
+- Use moment.js to manipulate time and have the page update based on the current time.